 index.html as the catch-all document.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Settings tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click on the Static Site you’d like to destroy.

 You can destroy the Static Site by clicking the Destroy Component button on the bottom of the page and entering its name to confirm your selection.